HIGHLIGHTS-Tennis-Australian Open day two

 Play got underway under brilliant sunshine at Melbourne Park with the temperature hovering around 19 degrees Celsius (66.2°F).

 There were no new locally acquired cases of COVID-19 reported in the state of Victoria on Monday.
-(Reporting by Ian Ransom; Editing by Peter Rutherford)
+(Reporting by Ian Ransom, Simon Jennings and Manasi Pathak; Editing by Peter Rutherford)